wp-plugins/windowpress/readme.txt

 == Screenshots ==

-1. Frontend page and sliding admin menu.
+1. Frontend page and sliding admin menu
 2. Easily switch between opened windows.
 You can open as many windows as you want.
 3. Full width admin pages
 4. WindowPress on a smartphone